taylorzr/fixed_width/README.markdown

 ##Columns
 ###Declaring a column

 Columns can have any name, except for `:spacer` which is reserved.
-Also, duplicate column names within groupings are not allowed, and a column cannot share the same name as a group.
-(A `DuplicateColumnNameError` will be thrown for a duplicate column name within a grouping.
-A `DuplicateGroupNameError` will be thrown if you try to declare a column with the same name as an existing group or vice versa.)
+Also, duplicate column names within groupings are not allowed, and a column cannot share the same name as a group (a `DuplicateNameError` will be thrown).
 Again, basic `method_missing` trickery here, so be warned.
 You can declare columns either with the `method_missing` thing or by calling `Section#column`.

     FixedWidth.define :simple do |d|
         d.a_section_name do |s|